UniversityOfHelsinkiCS/kurki/README.md

 # Updater #

+Go to [https://github.com/UniversityOfHelsinkiCS/kurki/tree/master/updater](https://github.com/UniversityOfHelsinkiCS/kurki/tree/master/updater) after you have **confirmed that Development steps 1-4 work**.

+Follow the **README.md** in updater!

 Use `./run.sh updater up` or `./run.sh both up` to run the updater either with our without kurki.
-The database is started regardless.
+If you need to rebuild use `--build`, e.g. `./run.sh updater up --build` The database is started regardless.

 # Connecting to production database #